Nithyasree-123/APB-Packet-Modeling-using-SystemVerilog-OOP/README.md

-# Experiment 3: Create and Use Classes and Objects to Model APB Packet.
+# EXPERIMENT 3: CREATE AND USE CLASSES AND OBJECTS TO MODEL APB PACKET

 ---

-## Aim
+## AIM:

 To design and verify an **APB (Advanced Peripheral Bus) packet model** using **SystemVerilog object-oriented programming concepts** such as classes and objects, and simulate it using **ModelSim 2020.1**.

 ---

-## Apparatus Required
+## APPARATUS REQUIRED:

 - Computer with **Windows OS**
 - **ModelSim 2020.1** (or later)
 - SystemVerilog source code editor

 ---

-## Description about APB Packet Modeling
+## DESCRIPITION ABOUT APB PACKET MODELING:

 The **Advanced Peripheral Bus (APB)** is part of the AMBA protocol family used for connecting low-bandwidth peripherals.
 In this experiment, we use **SystemVerilog OOP concepts** to model an APB packet.